urschrei/convertbng/README.rst

    -  use ``convert_bng()``

--  transform OSGB36 Eastings and Northings to latitude and longitude, **very accurately**:
+-  transform OSGB36 Eastings and Northings to longitude and latitude, **very accurately**:

    -  use ``convert_lonlat()``